-RMB Investors Trust (the "Trust"), located at 115 S. LaSalle Street, 34th Floor, Chicago, Illinois 60603, is an open-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act").
-The Trust is comprised of six series, each of which is a separate portfolio of investments with its own investment objective.
-This SAI relates to the RMB Fund, RMB Mendon Financial Services Fund (the "Financial Services Fund"), RMB International Fund (the "International Fund"), RMB Japan Fund (the "Japan Fund"), RMB Small Cap Fund (the "Small Cap Fund") and RMB SMID Cap Fund (the "SMID Cap Fund") (each, a "Fund" and collectively, the "Funds").
+RMB Investors Trust (the "Trust"), located at One North Wacker Drive, Suite 3500, Chicago, Illinois 60606, is an openend management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Trust is comprised of five series, each of which is a separate portfolio of investments with its own investment objective.
+This SAI relates to the RMB Fund, RMB Mendon Financial Services Fund (the "Financial Services Fund"), RMB International Fund (the "International Fund"), RMB Small Cap Fund (the "Small Cap Fund") and RMB SMID Cap Fund (the "SMID Cap Fund") (each, a "Fund" and collectively, the "Funds").